khakhalin/notes/03_Classification.md

 # Classification
-Classic classification example: [MNIST](http://yann.lecun.com/exdb/mnist/index.html) (link to a library of all thinkable approaches to classification, as applied to this dataset, each given with a test error rate)
+A zoo of classification approaches: [MNIST](http://yann.lecun.com/exdb/mnist/index.html) - link to a library of all thinkable approaches to classification, as applied to this dataset, each given with a test error rate.

 # 1NN and KNN
 Simplest archetypical approach: **Nearest Neighbor**.
-Just pick closest training case.
+Just pick the closest training case.
 This is an example of a **lazy** approach: instead of generating estimations upfront (that would be called **eager**), we only generate them at retrieval.
 A better. and more practical, approach: **K nearest neighbors** (aka KNN).

 While KNN is lazy, for analysis purposes we can calculate predictions on a grid, and thus identify borders between areas "assigned" to different categories.
 For k=1 (simple Nearest Neighbor) we get a Voronoi tesselation between all training points (disconnected and jaggedy, as each point gets its own area).
 Which presents a case of extreme overfitting: all training data is correctly classified, but it looks scary.
 Higher k: smoother areas, making k a **hyperparameter**.
 But the **effective number of parameters** for KNN is higher (about N/k), as data points themselves serve as parameters.